Introduction to Gender Initiatives at Keele

 Keele University is committed to the principles of the Athena SWAN Charter and values equality and diversity across its workforce.

 Keele University sees membership of the Charter, with its bronze, silver and gold SWAN recognition awards, as working towards sustaining equitable working environments enabling universities to identify themselves as employers of choice, not only to their staff, but to students, stakeholders, research councils and industry.
-Keele University currently holds an institutional Athena SWAN Bronze award, 2 departmental Silver awards and 9 departmental Bronze awards.
+Keele University currently holds an institutional Athena SWAN Bronze award, 1 departmental Silver award and 12 departmental Bronze awards.

 Athena SWAN making a difference